Managing coastal erosion at Mettams Pool

 Concept plans presented to the community for discussion and to determine preferred option.

-Community forum scheduled for Saturday 6 July 2019.
+Community forum held on Saturday 6 July 2019

 Preferred option design evaluated and costed

 Draft Coastal Hazard Mitigation Strategy is developed and preferred design option for Mettams Pool evaluated and costed

 Recommended option and draft strategy presented to Council for endorsement